Skip to main content

 interface ModelsConfig {

-appCode: string; // Application identifier code
+appCode: string; // App Code

 models: ModelConfig[] | Record<string, ModelConfig>; // Model configuration (array or object format)